AdobeDocs/experience-manager-65.de-DE/help/sites-administering/ssl-by-default.md

 ---
-title: SSL/TLS standardmäßig
+title: SSL/TLS By Default
 seo-title: SSL/TLS By Default
-description: Erfahren Sie, wie Sie in AEM SSL standardmäßig verwenden.
+description: Erfahren Sie, wie Sie SSL by Default in AEM verwenden.
 seo-description: Learn how to use SSL by Default in AEM.
 uuid: 2fbfd020-1d33-4b22-b963-c698e62f5bf6
 contentOwner: User